New Trier High School student killed walking along CTA track after falling on 3rd rail

 She slipped and fell on the third rail and was electrocuted.
 She was pronounced dead a short time later, Evanston police said.

-Cerrone's friend tried to pull her off the track and was hospitalized with burn injuries.
+Cerrone's friend tried to pull her off the track, but suffered burn injuries.
+She was able to call 911 before passing out.
 Officials said she is expected to be OK.

 "I've been in denial that this happened, I still question whether or not she is here," said Mack Smith, Cerrone's friend.
 "She may be gone from my sights, but she is always in my heart.
 It hurts."